Skip to main content

 What is MESS?

-MESS adds an additional layer of protection against chain reorganizations by making it exponentially more difficult to reorg recent blocks.
-It works by requiring increasingly more work to replace recent blocks.
+MESS adds a "gravity" penalty to chain reorganizations, making it exponentially more difficult to replace recent blocks.
+It works by requiring increasingly more total work to displace the current chain tip as the reorganization depth grows.

 How It Works

-Longer reorganizations require proportionally more work to succeed, making attacks more expensive without changing the fundamental proof-of-work consensus.
+Longer reorganizations require proportionally more work to succeed, making deep reorgs economically prohibitive without changing the fundamental proof-of-work consensus mechanism.

 Benefits

-• No Centralization: Doesn't rely on checkpoints or trusted parties
+• No Centralization: Does not rely on checkpoints, trusted parties, or finality gadgets

-• Preserves Finality Model: Transactions still achieve probabilistic finality through proof-of-work
+• Preserves PoW Model: Transactions still achieve probabilistic finality through proof-of-work

 Share This Article